What are the annual dues and fees?

 Members are given co-stewardship of the land and are entitled to make full use of the community space and infrastructure such as the hall and workshop for any personal needs.
 They are also given the option to attend community meetings and to play a role in determining the farm's future, provided they show commitment and support in sharing the burden of the administrative, social, physical and cultural work required to create a thriving intentional community.

 Buy in fees and monthly levies will be budgeted towards needed maintenance on communal buildings, roads and paths, reforestation, insurances and other communal needs.

 What are Khula Dharma's current expenses?

-Annual Operating Expenses: Wages, rates and taxes, farm insurance, maintenance and upgrades to community buildings and water/energy infrastructure, establishing a communal food forest, road repair.
+Annual Operating Expenses: Wages, rates and taxes, farm insurance, maintenance and upgrades to community buildings and water/energy infrastructure, road repairs.
+L

 If Khula Dharma is disbanded as a community or undergoes a change of ownership structure, what would the implications for members be?

-We are in the processing of writing up a constitution for the farm in which we intend to include a formal agreement on land use and common rights as site holders.
-This agreement will seek to ensure that you will possess the right to legally occupy your site indefinitely, regardless of the ownership structure on the farm.
+We are in the processing of writing up a constitution for the farm in which all homesteads are co-owner of the farm.
+This agreement will seek to ensure that you will possess the right to legally occupy your site indefinitely.